WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 # Style of specification

-Fundemntall driven by experiments.
+Fundamental driven by experiments.
 The proposal is to have a high level overview document where we document some of the design - this document could be a start of that.
 Then write a a spec for each on of the separable protocol parts such as STUN2, TURN2, etc.